j3rrywan9/ruby-study/head_first_ruby/README.md

 ### The "each" method

-It's an instance method that appears on every Array object, and it's called `each`.
+It's an instance method that appears on every `Array` object, and it's called `each`.

+### The "each" method, step-by-step

 ### Blocks and variable scope

 But, if you define a variable *before* a block, you can access it inside the block body.
 You can *also* continue to access it *after* the block ends!

-## Chapter 6
+## Chapter 6.
+Block Return Values: How Should I Handle This?

 But a *block* can also return data to the *method*.
 This feature lets the method get *directions* from the block, allowing it to do more of the work.